 What Do Motorboat Mechanic or Service Technician Do?

-Daily Life Of a Motorboat Mechanic or Service Technician
+List of Motorboat Mechanic or Service Technician Job Duties

 - Perform routine engine maintenance on motorboats, such as changing oil and filters.

 - Repair or rework parts, using machine tools such as lathes, mills, drills, or grinders.

 - Start motors and monitor performance for signs of malfunctioning, such as smoke, excessive vibration, or misfiring.

 Skills Needed to be a Motorboat Mechanic or Service Technician

 Motorboat Mechanics and Service Technicians state the following job skills are important in their day-to-day work.

 Repairing: Repairing machines or systems using the needed tools.